Preserve their Land

 is the greatest threat to the planet, others argue it’s climate change.

-The truth is the two are inseparately intertwined and one thing is obvious:
+The two may seem inseparately intertwined but one thing is clear:

 The more desert, the less fertile land and thus less food to feed the world.